sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 only existed where t2n succeeds.
 That gave the ONNX column a selection bias with a precise shape: **the measured population was a subset of our own supported set**.
-An operator ONNX handles and we do not could never be graded ✅, only inherited as a `✅*` claim from the retired listing, or left blank.
+An operator ONNX handles and we do not could never be graded ✅, only inherited as a retired ONNX listing claim, or left blank.
 The comparison was structurally blind exactly where we are weakest, and the `Gap vs ONNX` filter could only ever surface operators that the torch 2.8 listing happened to name.